What Is A Board Certified Veterinary Surgeon?

 What Kinds of Problems Require the Expertise of a Veterinary Surgeon?

-Board certified veterinary surgeons can repair complex fractures, perform total hip replacements, and use advanced techniques to repair torn ligaments (ruptured cruciate ligaments) within the knee.
+Board certified veterinary surgeons can repair complex fractures and use advanced techniques to repair torn ligaments (ruptured cruciate ligaments) within the knee.
 They can also remove cancerous growths, manage extensive or non-healing wounds, and perform reconstructive surgery, such as grafting skin over large injuries.
-Veterinary surgeons can perform intricate surgeries in the chest or abdomen, such as kidney transplants in cats or repairing heart defects in dogs.
 Spinal injuries and herniated discs are problems that are also commonly referred to board certified surgeons.
-Veterinary surgery is also expanding into minimally invasive surgery, such as arthroscopy, thorascopy, and laparoscopy.

 Will My Regular Veterinarian Still Be Involved?